nzakas/understandinges6/manuscript/11-Promises.md

 #### Using Promise.resolve()

-The `Promise.resolve()` method accepts a single argument and returns a promise in the fulfilled state.
+The `Promise.resolve()` method accepts a single argument and returns a promise in the fulfilled state.(There is an exception when you pass a rejected promise to this method.)
 That means no job scheduling occurs, and you need to add one or more fulfillment handlers to the promise to retrieve the value.
 For example:

 ```js
 let promise = Promise.resolve(42);